 For assets that are measured at the NAV per share (or its equivalent), the non-lagged year-end valuation provided by the fund manager is used.
 All partnerships provide audited financial statements with unmodified opinions, along with unaudited quarterly reports.
-In addition, as part of the annual audit, a confirmation is obtained which includes additional information regarding the underlying holdings and TCDRS' ownership percentage of the total limited partnership.
+In addition, TCDRS confirms additional information regarding the underlying holdings and TCDRS' ownership percentage of the total limited partnership.